 Italian Spaghetti and Meatballs

-This 45-minute Italian spaghetti and meatballs is a classic pasta recipe made with homemade tender meatballs simmered in an onion herb tomato sauce.
+This 45-minute Italian spaghetti and meatballs is a classic pasta recipe made with homemade tender meatballs simmered in an onion herb tomato sauce with delicate spaghetti noodles.

 Italian meatballs and spaghetti in a bowl